How to Choose and Compare Wedding Photographers with Confidence

 3. Compare Experience — Not Just Years

-“Years in business” doesn’t always equal experience.
-A photographer may have been photographing weddings since 2010 but only photographed 3 weddings.
+“Years in business” doesn’t always equal depth of experience.
+A photographer may have been photographing weddings since 2015 but only captured a handful of celebrations during that time.

 • How many weddings have you photographed?